 It is also a little more friendly to those who are nervous about heights.
 Of all the decks the One World is the least likely to induce a reaction to fear of heights.
 The indoor nature and the large windows that you don’t really have to go too near to get a good view all help with keeping fears at bay.
 People with an extreme fear may still get a reaction, but if the One World Observatory provokes fear you can be damn sure the other will, and the same cannot be said the other way round.

 Is the One World Observatory Worth It Then?

 We don’t want to wrap this up on a sour note as really the view is completely stunning.
 New York City looks breathtaking from any angle and the good thing is this is a really different view of the City.

-Basically is we were only planning on visiting one Observation Deck it would not be this one!
+Basically, if we were only planning on visiting one Observation Deck it would not be this one!
 It is not the best in the City and does not conjure up the same magic as the others.
-BUT.
-It rides really high on the list and if you are visiting 2 or 3 decks it makes a STRONG case.
+BUT, it rides really high on the list and if you are visiting 2 or 3 decks it makes a STRONG case.